Gospel of Grace Ministries

 Psalm 51:15-17 “O Lord, open You my lips; and my mouth shall show forth Thy praise.
 For You desire not sacrifice; else would I give it: You delight not in burnt offering.
 The sacrifices of God are a broken spirit: a broken and a contrite heart, O God, You wilt not despise.”

-This activity is in response to the love and gratitude of the grace of God through Christ Jesus.
-As works without faith are dead, we also believe faith without works is dead.
+This activity is in response to the love and gratitude of the Grace of God through Christ Jesus.
+As works without faith are dead, we also know and believe that faith without works is dead.
 We must know this obedience is not acceptable due to any merit of its own.
-It is only acceptable because God is working in the believers in a justified state, who are accepted in Christ it is based on His merits alone.
+It is only acceptable because believers are already fully accepted and, as a result, God is working in the believers in their Justified state, based on His merits alone.

 Ephesians 2:10 “For we are His workmanship, created in Christ Jesus unto good works, which God has before ordained that we should walk in them.”